 That’s okay.
 KU Cuisine Dining Plans are available to any KU student.
 All you need is an active KU Card.

 Look under the Dining link at the top of this site and view the drop down choices.
 If you need further clarification, please call KU Dining at 785-864-7274.
-For specific financial questions, please call the Department of Student Housing at 785-864-4560.
+For specific financial questions, please call the Student Housing at 785-864-4560.

-If you do not live in University housing, you may sign up for a KU Cuisine Dining Plan through the Department of Student Housing or select the KU Cuisine Dining Plans link for a printable dining meal plan form.
+If you do not live in University housing, you may sign up for a KU Cuisine Dining Plan through Student Housing or select the KU Cuisine Dining Plans link for a printable dining meal plan form.
 It will be in the system 2-3 business days after you submit the application.

 The Dining Center meals, Bring a Friend meals and Free Za Pizzas that remain at the end of the semester are forfeited.